 If you made a mistake by choosing the wrong drill bits, you still have a few options to correct it.

-Our expert woodworking team has tested various methods on how to fix a screw hole that is too big.
-From relocating the hole to filling it to the brim — the methods above will certainly be able to help you fix that oversized screw hole problem!
+I’ve tried and tested various methods on how to fix a screw hole that is too big.
+Whether you decide to relocate the hole or fill it to the brim, the techniques I’ve discussed should help you solve that oversized screw hole dilemma!